Last Modified: 11 Sep 2015

 On day 2 our leader will take us on an orientation walk, visiting Plaza de Mayo, Casa Rosada, San Telmo and its antiques market and artists' displays.
 From here we continue on to La Boca and it's well known "Caminito" before moving on to the lesser known side of this colorful neighborhood.
 After our walking we have the opportunity to rest our feet and eat an included lunch together.
 The rest of the afternoon is free to relax and enjoy Buenos Aires at your own pace.

 Please note some of your fellow travellers may have started this trip 7 days ago in Santiago (GPKRC)

-- Full-day tour of La Boca, Centro, San Telmo and Recoleta + included lunch
+- Full-day Buenos Aires tour inc. La Boca, Centro, San Telmo and Recoleta + lunch

 - Football game (ticket price depends on the game) - USD100